fdcl-gwu/Motor_Tests/README.md

 8) Repeat steps 4-6 for each voltage you want to test.
 Let the motor cool between each test to keep the data consistent.
 It is important to do a force calibration before or after every test as the force sensor's readings could change.

 # Post processing the data
+1. Make a new folder, and copy all the calibration text files as well as motor test data text files in it.
+2. From the folder called "Post_process_Matlab_files", copy all the three mfiles to the folder that you made it.
-1. Run post_porcess_thrust_test.m (instructions are provided inside the mfile) to compute and plot all required data from the thrust test.
+3. Run post_porcess_thrust_test.m (instructions are provided inside the mfile) to compute and plot all required data from the thrust test.
+You may change the name of the text files which you saved from your experiment.
-2. Run post_porcess_torque_test.m (instructions are provided inside the mfile) to compute and plot all required data from the torque test.
+4. Run post_porcess_torque_test.m (instructions are provided inside the mfile) to compute and plot all required data from the torque test.
-3. To compute C_tau, run compute_C_tau (instructions are provided inside the mfile).
+5. To compute C_tau, run compute_C_tau (instructions are provided inside the mfile).

 The results of processing data for Tiger 700 motor and 11*3.7 CF propeller with 14.8 V is provided in the report in the Report folder.